Maximal Closed Set and Half-Space Separations in Finite Closure Systems

-For this relaxed problem we give an efficient \textit{greedy} algorithm and show that it is \textit{optimal} w.r.t. the number of closure operator calls in the worst-case.
-As a second approach to resolve the negative complexity result above, we then focus on Kakutani closure systems.
-We first show that any algorithm deciding whether a closure system is Kakutani requires exponentially many closure operator calls in the worst-case.
-Still, Kakutani closure systems remain highly interesting because there are various closure systems that are known to be Kakutani.
-We also prove that our greedy algorithm provides an algorithmic characterization of Kakutani closure systems.
-This implies that for such systems, the output is always a partitioning of the domain containing the input sets if and only if their closures are disjoint.
+For this relaxed problem we give a simple \textit{greedy} algorithm and show that it is \textit{efficient} and \textit{optimal} in terms of the number of closure operator calls.
+As a second approach, we then focus on \textit{Kakutani} closure systems.
+We first show that in order to decide whether a closure system is Kakutani, any algorithm that has access to the closure system only via the corresponding closure operator requires \textit{exponentially} many closure operator calls in the worst-case.
+Still, Kakutani closure systems remain highly interesting because there are various closure systems that are known to be Kakutani cf.~\cite{Chepoi1994}.
+We also prove that the above mentioned simple greedy algorithm provides an \textit{algorithmic} characterization of Kakutani closure systems.
+That is, for all $A, B \subseteq E$, the output $A' \supseteq A$ and $B' \supseteq B$ of the greedy algorithm is a partitioning of $E$ if and only if the closures of $A$ and $B$ are disjoint.